LEARN MORE

 My clients view their purchases as votes for a future that their children will inherit.

 My clients buy quality -- not to intimidate, but to last.
+They avoid trends, preferring either classic or eclectic styles.

 My clients have a budget of at least $125K for their kitchen remodel or $40K+ to purchase kitchen cabinets for their new build.
 As the space or wish list grows, so do these minimums.